codingupastorm/sc-docs/docs/auction-smart-contract.rst

     }
   }

 ``PersistentState.GetMapping`` returns a dictionary-like structure for storage.
-Using a standard .NET dictionary would require serializing and deserializing all of the dictionary data every time it was updated.
+Using a standard .NET dictionary would require serializing and deserializing all the dictionary data every time it was updated.
 For dictionaries with thousands of entries (think balances of a token contract), this would require a significant amount of processing. ``ISmartContractMapping`` instead stores individual values directly into the underlying ``PersistentState``.

 If you require lists of information, you also have access to ``ISmartContractList`` and ``PersistentState.GetList``.